Skip to Content

 High-impact exercise: Running involves repetitive impact on the pelvic floor, which can strain the muscles if they are not strong enough to withstand the pressure.

-mid-race dash to a portaloo: If the can vary depending on individual needs and recommendations from healthcare professionals are already weak or compromised, running can exacerbate the issue.
+Inadequate pelvic floor strength: If the The 9 best lights for running in the dark are already weak or compromised, running can exacerbate the issue.
 Regular pelvic floor exercises are important in both preventing and reversing any damage.

 Why is pelvic floor strength important?